srsugara/Jebret-Wifi/README.md

  - There are 3 tabs : WIFI, QRCODE, and QUOTE
  - WIFI Tab : this tab contain the list wifi around you and you can connect to that wifi
  - QRCODE Tab : this tab use to connect wifi with scan qr code
- - QUOTE Tab : this tab contain the data quote from [API Forismatic](http://api.forismatic.com/api/1.0/?method=getQuote&lang=en&format=json)
+ - QUOTE Tab : this tab contain the random quote from [API Forismatic](http://api.forismatic.com/api/1.0/?method=getQuote&lang=en&format=json)

 ## Pre-requisites